EstyKauftiel/EstyKauftiel/README.md

 ## My Mission

-As a junior developer, I bring enthusiasm, dedication, and a drive to learn to every project.
+As a full-stack web developer, I bring enthusiasm, dedication, and a drive to learn to every project.
 I'm committed to delivering quality results and continuously improving my skills.

 ## Languages and Tools